sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

-# **Jamf Pro**
+# **Jamf**

-### **What is Jamf Pro?**
+## Jamf Pro

-Jamf Pro is an Endpoint Management system that provides Tech Ops with the ability to manage Sourcegraph devices (computers) remotely.
+Jamf Pro is a mobile endpoint management (MDM) system that provides Tech Ops with the ability to manage Sourcegraph devices (computers) remotely.
 More information about Jamf Pro can be found [here](https://www.jamf.com/products/jamf-pro/?v=3)

-**Jamf Protect**

-**What is Jamf Protect?**
+## Jamf Protect

-Jamf Protect is an antivirus software that we are deploying to all eligible Sourcegraph devices (laptops).
-Protect monitors for malicious software and adware that may present security risks.
+Jamf Protect is an antivirus software that we deploy to all our managed devices.
+Protect monitors for malicious software and adware that may present security risks and notifies Tech Ops and Security in the event any suspicious activity is found.

-**What you can do prior to Jamf Enrollment**:

-If you haven't done so already please configure your laptop in accordance with our [endpoint standards](../process/internal-security/computer-standards.md).

-**How to Enroll in Jamf**
+## How to Enroll in Jamf

 - If your device was purchased by Sourcegraph your computer will be prompted to enroll in Jamf on the Remote Management screen during your new laptop's setup process.
 - If you have purchased your Sourcegraph device from an Apple Certified Reseller, please reach out to the #ask-it-tech-ops Slack Channel to receive an enrollment invitation via email.

+After installing Jamf (or turning on your computer for the first time) we recommend first checking for software updates, downloading them if needed, and then restarting your laptop immediately.

-**What Jamf will automatically install on new devices**
+## What Jamf will automatically install on new devices

 Jamf Pro will look for a certain set of applications on your computer and push them out automatically if they are not present, they are: